-Look for, and remove any buildup of material on draper deck runners.
-If necessary, split draper at connector bar to gain access to the inside of the deck.
+Check and remove any built up material from the draper deck runners.
+If necessary, split draper at connector bar to gain access to inside of the deck.
+To re-install drive roller, reverse above procedure.
+Adjust tension and tracking as necessary.